Best Reflective Running Gear of 2025

 How do I choose the best light source for running at night — headlamp, waistlight, or other options?

-When considering a headlamp or waistlight to purchase, look for one with many lumens; 600 lumens or more is preferred.
-Light sources come in a variety of options.
-Some are powered with disposable batteries, and others are rechargeable, typically with a standard USB cable.
+Light sources come in various options with different levels of light, run times, and extra features.
+Some use disposable batteries, and others are rechargeable, typically with a standard USB cable.
 If you tend to go on long excursions, a battery option may be more practical since you can carry extra batteries and replace dead ones if necessary.
-Our testers named the Black Diamond Sprinter 500 Headlamp their favorite for running at night.
+We appreciated the rear red light of the Black Diamond Sprinter 500 Headlamp for running at night to increase our visibility.
+You can explore other options in our best running headlamps guide.
+You’ll want a headlamp that provides at least 300 lumens — more if you’re running on technical trails — and has a battery life that will easily last throughout your run.

 I often run on trails in the dark.
 What special considerations should I make?

-Focus your preparations on two key areas: make sure you can see the trail in front of you with a reliable light source, and ensure others can see you by wearing a lighted vest or reflective gear.
+Focus your preparations on two key areas: Ensure you can see the trail in front of you with a reliable light source, and wear a lighted vest or reflective gear so others can see you.

-A powerful light source is the top priority, and we recommend the Black Diamond Sprinter 500 Headlamp and the UltrAspire Lumen 600 4.0 Waist Light.
+A powerful light source is the top priority, and we recommend the Black Diamond Sprinter 500 Headlamp and the UltrAspire Lumen 600 5.0 Waist Light.
 You will want the device to cast a wide glow to illuminate as much of your surroundings as possible.
 Be sure to test the device before going on a dark trail for a long run.
 A short run around your dark neighborhood would be ideal.
-That way, you can get a feel for the settings, their fit, and more in a low-stress environment instead of experimenting as you go deep into the dark woods.
+That way, you can get a feel for the settings and fit in a low-stress environment instead of experimenting as you go deep into the dark woods.

-Beyond that, it is still important to be seen.
-Even if dangerous animals are not a concern, there may be other runners, mountain bikers, and hikers out there, too.
+Beyond that, it is still important for others to see you.
+Other runners, mountain bikers, and hikers may be out there, too.
 Wear a vest with flashing lights or reflective gear to alert others to your presence.
-Light vests are preferred as they will make you more visible and can serve as a makeshift backup light source in case your primary light source goes kaput.
+Light vests are preferred because they make you more visible and can serve as a makeshift backup light source in case your primary light source goes out.

 Can I wear too much reflective clothing?